EthanL247/Youtube-Video-Content-Analyser-V1/README.md

 ![alt text](sa_demo.png)
 ![alt text](basic_demo.png)
 ### Current Features:
-* **Summarisation** Sumarises the entire caption of a video into a few short sentences.
+* **Summarisation** Summarises the entire caption of a video into a few short sentences.
 * **Entity-Named Recognition (NER)** Extracts the most mentioned nouns of people, locations and organisations in a video.
 * **Sentiment Analysis** Classifies the most releveant emotions invoked by a video.
 * **Common Metric Reports** Plots view, like and comment counts across 50 latest videos.